-- 100% of faculty and staff understand their job expectations. - 90% of faculty and staff feel they have enough access to technology. - Student behavior, parent/guardian support, and adequate staffing are the top 3 staff concerns at West Central Middle School. - All staff feel that their opinions matter and that they have a voice in the decision-making process at the middle school.
+- 100% of faculty and staff understand their job expectations. - 85% of faculty and staff feel they have enough access to technology. - Student behavior, adequate staffing, and building maintenance/structure are the top 3 staff concerns at West Central Middle School. - One staff member feels that their opinions do not matter and that they do not have a voice in the decision-making process at the middle school.